Shaosil/LethalCompanyMods-GeneralImprovements/README.md

 	* Flashlights will no longer toggle themselves when using/switching items and picking things up
 		* As a result, they will not drain battery randomly while not truly on.
 	* WARNING: Players who do not use this mod may, in rare circumstances, not see your flashlight in the state it should be.
+* Fixes grabbable objects having a hovertip that they are grabbable when they are not (Nutcracker shotgun, deposit items desk, etc).

 I will probably keep adding to this as I see minor things that could be improved or fixed.